cecat/MyHASS/index.md

 | ALERT 1     |       n/a           | <=35F                  | <SMS msg>    |
 | ALERT 2     |       n/a           | <=32F                  | <SMS msg>    |

-The extra alert levels for crawlspace temperature dropping to 35F and 32F I have more agressive automations than just SMS messages, including turning on a warning light in our bedroom, since these indicate that human intervention may be needed.
+The extra alert levels at the bottom of the table -- for crawlspace temperature dropping to 35F and 32F -- trigger more agressive automations than just SMS messages, including turning on a warning light in our bedroom, since these indicate that human intervention may be needed.
 It's a 2 hour drive (if I'm home!) so if we hit these temperature levels I decide whether to go drain the pipes.
 If I decide correctly then I never get the warning message that the temperature dropped to 32F!

 ## Satisfying Graph
 December 2022